manipta/Color2GrayScale/README.md

 # Color2GrayScale
-Convert your Colored Video to Grayscale.
+-Convert your Colored Video to Grayscale.<br>
+-Used OpenCV library.